Yoz Grahame's Unresolvable Discrepancy

 Posted: November 17th, 2003 | 3 Comments »

-Pointless Things I Learned The Hard Way, #1: Suggesting to an Outlook 2000 user that you solve their mail problems by “just” moving them to IMAP is similar in scope to suggesting that you “just” nip out and invade Russia.
+Pointless Things I Learned The Hard Way, order #1: Suggesting to an Outlook 2000 user that you solve their mail problems by “just” moving them to IMAP is similar in scope to suggesting that you “just” nip out and invade Russia.

 All the products that you see listed in the title of this entry (so as to shine a search-engine-friendly beacon to any other similarly lost souls) have colluded in their mutual umbrage to provide almost ten hours of support calls in a week and remind me that Just Is A Dangerous Word.